 The MFO works closely with the Faculty of History of the University of Oxford, namely the Oxford Centre for History of Science, Medicine and Technology, as well as with Oxford Brookes University.
-They are striving to increase the number of partnerships with various institutes around Oxford and other cities in the UK (joint seminar with Warwick University).
+They are striving to increase the number of partnerships with various institutes around Oxford and other cities in the UK.

-Since January 2018 a yearly programme has been set up for visiting scholars in the History of Science, Medicine and Technology, affiliated to Wolfson College over the Hilary term (January to March).
+Since January 2018 a yearly programme has been set up for visiting scholars in the History of Science, Medicine and Technology, affiliated to Wolfson College over the Hilary, and now Trinity term (April to June).

-At the crossroads of the History of science, the history of technology and human sciences, this area of research aims at fostering transverse approaches to disciplines in humanities and social sciences, but also hard sciences, by encouraging links between sciences and humanities, science and societies.
+At the crossroads of the History of science, the history of technology and human sciences, the history of environmental and industrial diseases, this area of research aims at fostering transverse approaches to disciplines in humanities and social sciences, but also hard sciences, by encouraging links between sciences and humanities, science and societies.
 It also emphasises a social, cultural and material approach of knowledge through material culture of sciences - objects, instruments, collections - and practices - printed material and ways of writing, experiments and performances, communities of scholars and exchange networks.

-The aim is also to foster a reflective and epistemological approach of materials – taxonomy, knowledge, uses, work, imaginaries - and long-term environmental issues (history of air, sanitary and industrial risks, etc.).
+The aim is also to foster a reflective and epistemological approach of materials – taxonomy, knowledge, uses, work, imaginaries - and long-term environmental issues (history of environmental poisons, sanitary and industrial risks, etc.).

 - the “Encyclopédie Nouvelle” Seminar, with the « ANR Saint-Simonisme 18/21 » programme: https://stsimonism.hypotheses.org